Undergraduate Course and Curriculum Proposals

 - Complete the Course Resource Discussion guide and share with your dean.
 The course Resource Discussion Guide is intended to begin a conversation of resources between the department and the dean.
 You may need to work with the department chair or others to complete this.
 The information provided guides preparation of the Decanal Resource Analysis by the school dean.
 This analysis is not part of the curricular review by faculty.
 Deans are asked to provide their analysis electronically to the Associate Provost.
 Providing the Resource Guide to the Dean early in the process prevents delays later on.

 - If you have not already done so, e-mail the completed Course Resource Discussion Guide to your Dean.
-Please deliver the signed original to the school/division curriculum committee chair.

 - Inform your departmental Senator of your submission (include a brief description) so that she/he may announce this at the next Faculty Senate meeting.